 In addition to funding ventures directly, we partner with Bethnal Green Ventures (BGV) to support some ventures through their Tech for Good Programme.
 If you would like to apply for investment through this route, you will need to meet Resolution Venture’s investment criteria, BGV’s criteria, and will need to be a company incorporated with shares.

 BGV run their programme twice a year.
-Applications for the next cohort are now open until 19th June, with the programme starting in Autumn 2022.
+Applications open soon.
 Apply here.

 Ventures who are accepted on to BGVs Tech for Good Programme are mostly pre-product or pre-revenue.